samueldsingh/data-engineering/interview_questions/15-oops.md

 2. **Objects:** Objects are instances of classes.
 They represent real-world entities and encapsulate both data and behavior.

-Sure, let's explain the key concepts of Object-Oriented Programming (OOP) with examples:
+Let's see the key feautres of Object-Oriented Programming (OOP) with examples:

 **1. Classes and Objects:**

-A class is a blueprint for creating objects.
+- A class is a blueprint for creating objects.
 It defines the structure and behavior that the objects of the class will have.
-An object is an instance of a class.
+- An object is an instance of a class.

 Example: Let's consider a simple class called "Person" that represents a person with a name and age.